 Your production is probably renting equipment because it is much more expensive to buy it.
 Remember to ask your rental company for the replacement cost of their equipment, so you can be covered properly in case of a loss.

 Many filmmakers forget that their rented equipment coverages need to start when they pick up the equipment and end when they drop off the equipment, resulting in lost time while the broker endorses the policy.

 Your insurance broker may be working at midnight, but insurance companies work during standard business hours.
 If you need increased coverage, you will have to wait for the next business day for it to be processed.

 At Wrapbook, we were producers and assistant directors before we became insurance brokers.
 We come from film, and we love films and filmmakers.

 When it comes to certificates of insurance, we want both you and your certificate holders to feel comfortable in your coverage, should a loss ever occur.
 We need to know whatever requirements you need to meet in order to create the best COIs for you.
-Likewise, we are always available if you have any questions.
+Contact us or reach out to insurance expert email@example.com with any questions.

 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.